How to Use a Tube Tester… and Tube Issues (in General)

 Routinely I see people with say that the “minimum score is 25″ or the “minimum score is 40″ when testing a thyratron with a Hickok, and then they tell you that “the tube tests 70″ or some other “high score”.

 Well, that tells me a lot.
 It tells me that (1) the seller does not understand his product at all, (2) the seller cannot read, because the Hickok thyratron chart note reads “Tube Strikes at #” – it does not say “minimum score”, and (3) his tester is certainly NOT calibrated, because that chart NUMBER on the Hickok notation is where the tube should strike.
 It is NOT a “minimum test score”.
 “Strike” is where the tube will conduct (think of a switch that turns ON).
 In other words, at a certain bias point the tube will conduct and further dialing the bias less negative will not, in any way, change the meter reading.
 When the bias is made more negative from the point where it began to conduct, the tube will “cut-off” and will crease to conduct (ie, no reading on your meter).
 That’s it.
 Nothing else to say about it.

 It is even more funny when the person says that his tester was calibrated.
 Obviously not correctly!
 There is a reason why the Hickok roll chart notation says “strikes at about 25″ (using Hickok 6000 as an example) — because that is where a good new #2050 tube SHOULD strike — at or near 25 in that example!
-If it strikes at 70, you have a problem somewhere!
+If it strikes at 70, there is a problem somewhere!

 The same discussion could be made using any brand of tube tester in this example.
 Obviously people give “test scores” for thyratron tubes using a variety of tube tester brands.
 There is NO test score regardless of what tube tester or test method that you are using.